Right to be Forgotten in the Era of Large Language Models: Implications, Challenges, and Solutions: Large Language Models and the Rights of the Data Subject

 \paragraph{Disimilarities} \begin{itemize} \item \textbf{Predicting words vs. indexing information.} LLMs are trained to predict the next word in a sentence, and the relationship between words does not necessarily reflect the actual information of the trained models.
-Search engines are created to collect, index, and rank relevant webpages based on user queries. \item \textbf{Conversational chatbots vs. search box.} One trend of LLMs is they aim to solve users' problems by employing the interfaces of conversational chatbots, in which users refine inputs about their problems in multi-round conversations with LLMs.
-On the other hand, search engines provide services through a user interface with a search box that receives users' queries and outputs a list of relevant web pages.
+Search engines are created to collect, index, and rank relevant web pages based on user queries. \item \textbf{Conversational chatbots vs. search box.} One trend of LLMs is their deployment within conversational chatbot interfaces, designed to engage users in multi-round dialogues.
+In contrast, search engines provide service through a more traditional interaction model, relying on a search box interface where users input queries.
+The search engine processes these queries to return a list of web pages ranked by relevance.

 \end{itemize}